gatsbyjs/gatsby/docs/docs/create-transformer-plugin.md

 ### Transform nodes of type `text/yaml`

-Now we can transform the sourced data by hooking into the `onCreateNode` API in `gatsby-node.js`.
+Now, transform the newly created `File` nodes by hooking into the `onCreateNode` API in `gatsby-node.js`.

 If you're following along in an example project, install the following packages: